Azul Systems: Azul Intelligence Cloud

 In December 2021, Azul launched Intelligence Cloud, a family of products that apply cloud resources to analyze and optimize Java fleets and provide actionable intelligence.
-The first offering, Cloud Native Compiler, uses a cloud-centric approach that decouples Just in Time (JIT) compilation from the Java Virtual Machine (JVM); it is compatible with all Java applications and retains the full advantages of JIT compilation.
+The first product, Cloud Native Compiler, uses a cloud-centric approach that decouples just-in-time (JIT) compilation from the Java virtual machine (JVM); it is compatible with all Java applications and retains the full advantages of JIT compilation.